SimplyServers/SimpleCommand/README.md

 cmd("simplepermissions", "sp") { // The base command
-        description = "manage permissions" // The description permission = has("simplepermissions.use") // The base permission
-        subCmd("listgroups", "lg") { // command: "sp lg"
-            execute { sender, _, _ ->
+        description = "manage permissions" // The description permission = has("simplepermissions.use") or isOp // The base permission.
+We implement "or/and" infix functions to combine perms subCmd("listgroups", "lg") { // command: "sp lg" execute { sender, _, _ ->
                 val groups = database.groups.limit(10).toList().joinToString { it.name }